woctezuma/deep-learning-resources/README.md

 >   Self-supervised learning, dubbed the dark matter of intelligence, is a promising path to advance machine learning.
 Yet, much like cooking, training SSL methods is a delicate art with a high barrier to entry.
 While many components are familiar, successfully training a SSL method involves a dizzying set of choices from the pretext tasks to training hyper-parameters.
 Our goal is to lower the barrier to entry into SSL research by laying the foundations and latest SSL recipes in the style of a cookbook.
 We hope to empower the curious researcher to navigate the terrain of methods, understand the role of the various knobs, and gain the know-how required to explore how delicious SSL can be.

+-   [[PDF][udl-book-pdf]] [Simon J. D. Prince.
+Understanding Deep Learning.
+2023][udl-book]

+>   Deep Learning provides an authoritative, accessible, and up-to-date treatment of the subject, covering all the key topics along with recent advances and cutting-edge concepts.
+From machine learning basics to advanced models, each concept is presented in lay terms and then detailed precisely in mathematical form and illustrated visually.

 -   [[PDF][pdlt-book-pdf]] [Dan Roberts & Sho Yaida.
 The Principles of Deep Learning Theory.
 2021][pdlt-book-html]

 >   "The Principles of Deep Learning Theory: An Effective Theory Approach to Understanding Neural Networks" is a collaboration between Sho Yaida of Facebook AI Research, Dan Roberts of MIT and Salesforce, and Boris Hanin at Princeton.